Living with POTS: Finding Treatment That Supports You

 -

-When performed by a licensed provider experienced in treating dysautonomia, acupuncture is generally considered safe.
-At Nyberg Acupuncture & Wellness, treatments are adapted to avoid triggering symptoms and to support recovery at your pace.
+When performed by a licensed provider who has experience working with dysautonomia, acupuncture is generally considered safe.
+At Nyberg Acupuncture & Wellness, treatments are adjusted to your tolerance, with the goal of supporting steadier regulation without provoking symptoms.

 -